Sitecore-Hackathon/2020-Team-Go-Horse/documentation/usage.md

 3. Module description
 4. Download button

+Next, we will visit some of the components used at the Module Template.

 ### Downloads Rendering

-List of downloads is dynamically populated from the Git Repository.
+A list of downloads is dynamically populated from the Git Repository.

 ![Downloads](images/module-downloads.jpg?raw=true "Downloads")

 The module will scan the folder **/sc.package** (at root level) and build the download list.